-22.3.3313.4.1.1 ...
-The City will adopt a Complete Streets Guide which will further articulate the intended character, goals, and functions for each street classification.
+- 3.4.1.1 Functional street classifications are shown on Schedule 3C.
+The City will adopt a Complete Streets Guide which will articulate the intended character, goals, and functions for each street classification.
 The Complete Streets Guide will consider a street's role within a Complete Street network and identify appropriate goals for the street.
 While each context will be unique, the general approach will be to consider which modes are desirable and how much space is required to accommodate them.
 Then the existing street width will be evaluated to see if the available right of way is adequate for these desired modes.
-If the space available is limited, staff will explore opportunities for road space reallocation, additional building setbacks for redevelopments, and redistribution of some modes to other streets while considering the broader Complete Street network.
+If the space available is limited, staff will explore opportunities for road space reallocation, additional building setbacks for redevelopments, and redistribution of some modes to other streets while considering the broader Complete Street network. - 3.4.1.2 The City's Transportation Master Plan (TMP) is the City's long-term strategy to guide decision-making for multimodal transportation planning and investment.
+The TMP will implement the policies of Brampton Plan in a more detailed way and will be updated regularly to inform updates to Brampton Plan. - 3.4.1.3 Secondary Plans and Precinct Plans for Centres and Boulevards will identify specific opportunities publicly accessible shared streets and lanes which support pedestrian prioritization in the public and private realm and alternate access for loading vehicles. - 3.4.1.4 The City will, on a regular basis, monitor the efficiency and effectiveness of all major elements of the transportation system including the road facilities, local and regional transit services, commuter rail system, pathways system and parking.